 In Shark Tank, a select panel of millionaire and billionaire investors contemplates whether to dump their cash into new products and services presented by up-start innovators through short and punchy pitches (I smell a producer).
 Some may be surprised to see this on the list, as each episode is crammed with statements like, “Shut up and tell me how I’m going to make my money back!?”
 Indeed, the show’s semi-manufactured villain investor, Kevin O’Leary (i.e. “Mr. Wonderful”), wears his shortsightedness and greed as a badge of honor.

 But as with the shows previously discussed, the positive features here are more often found among the up-start entrepreneurs themselves than in the bombastic hosts (who do admittedly shine on occasion).
 As we begin to learn about their personal journeys—what they’ve done thus far, the risks they’ve taken, and in the end, what decision they make about the future of their respective enterprises—we see how deeply meaningful this work is to these innovators.
 Quite often, guests walk away from outrageously high offers for reasons ranging anywhere from “I’ve worked too hard to give this up completely” to “I just don’t feel comfortable with it.”
-In any case, despite Mr. Wonderful’s continuous harping on the surface-level ins and outs—which have their time and place—there is far more at play in the hearts and minds of these investors and entrepreneurs than the bottom line.
+In any case, despite Mr. Wonderful’s continuous harping on the surface-level ins and outs—which have their time and place—there is far more at play in the hearts and minds of these investors and entrepreneurs than a narrowly defined bottom line.
 There’s something raw about risk and the faith it requires that brings with it a whole heap of mystery beyond the material.
 Shark Tank tells that story well.

 1. Undercover Boss